Let’s get into it!

 “In order to prevent effective reverse engineering, you must use an obfuscation tool.”

-Code minifiers remove unnecessary characters in the code (whitespaces, newlines, etc.) minimizing the size of the code—but they don’t protect the source code.
+Code minifiers remove unnecessary characters in the code (whitespaces, newlines, smaller identifiers, etc.) minimizing the size of the code—but they don’t protect the source code.

 Code optimizers are mostly used to improve code performance (speed and memory use of the app).
 Sometimes they can incidentally also make the code harder to read, but this provides no protection (as we’ll see later on).

 Finally, code compressors and packers reduce the code size using encoding and packing techniques but they also don’t protect the source code.